Legoless/USSForceGestureRecognizer/README.md

+# USSForceGestureRecognizer

+An experimental force gesture recognizer for iOS (will be updated once iPhone 6s is released).

-# ForceTouch
+# License

-An experimental project for 3D Touch on new iPhones.
+MIT License